thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 #### Signer ID

-The Signer ID attribute (key=5) is the hash of a signing authority public key for the software component.
+The Signer ID attribute (key=5) uniquely identifies the signing authority for the software component, which is typically a hash of the corresponding public key.
 The value of this attribute will correspond to the entry in the original manifest for the component.
 This can be used by a Verifier to ensure the components were signed by an expected trusted source.